-Is it possible to qualify as a refugee on the grounds of persecution I will face because of my sexual orientation?
+Is it possible to qualify as a refugee on the grounds of persecution I will face because of my sexual or gender identity?

 If you are afraid that if you return to your home country you are at risk from serious harm because you are lesbian, gay, bisexual, transgender or intersex (LGBTI), then you may qualify for asylum.

-This will depend on whether you can show that the conditions in your country of origin are such that in law they amount to persecution of those who are open about their sexual orientation.
+This will depend on whether you can show that the conditions in your country of origin are such that in law they amount to persecution of those who are open about their sexual or gender identity.

-It is important to remember that previous uk court decisions have established that nobody can expect you to go back to your country of nationality and hide your sexual orientation to avoid persecution.
-This applies both to people who may have been open and also to those who have hidden their sexual orientation in the past.
+It is important to remember that previous uk court decisions have established that nobody can expect you to go back to your country of nationality and hide your sexual or gender identity to avoid persecution.
+This applies both to people who may have been open and also to those who have hidden their sexual or gender identity in the past.

-Hiding your sexual orientation because you have a well founded fear of persecution and want to avoid serious harm, qualifies you as a refugee.
+Hiding your sexual or gender identity because you have a well founded fear of persecution and want to avoid serious harm, qualifies you as a refugee.
 See further HJ (Iran) v Secretary of State for the Home Department UKSC 31 (07 July 2010).

-What evidence do I need to show to qualify as a refugee on the grounds of my sexual orientation?
+What evidence do I need to show to qualify as a refugee on the grounds of my sexual or gender identity?